3. The Basics of JavaScript

 console.log("data3=", data3, "type=", typeof (data3));

-// true is converted to the number 1
+// true is converted into the number 1

 const data4 = true * 1.18;